Sareee: WWE (2020–2023)

 On February 22, 2020, during a Diana show, Sareee confirmed that she had signed with WWE.
 Her move to the United States was delayed by the COVID-19 pandemic, causing a change in her move schedule.
-Because of this, WWE allowed her to continue working date in Japan until she could move to the United States.
+Because of this, WWE allowed her to continue working dates in Japan until she could move to the United States.
 On August 30, Sareee made her return to the Japanese independent scene with Diana, wrestling Nagisa Nozaki to a ten-minute time limit draw.
 She briefly held Seadlinnng's Beyond the Sea Tag Team Championship with Yoshiko before losing them to Arisa Nakajima and Nanae Takahashi on January 22, 2021, which was Sarreee's final match on the indies.
 On the March 17, 2021, episode of NXT, she was given the new ring name Sarray.
 She made her debut on the April 20 episode of NXT, where she defeated Zoey Stark.
 On the August 10 episode of NXT, Sarray suffered her first loss against Dakota Kai.
 She made an appearance on the October 8 episode of 205 Live and defeated Amari Miller.